terrence-gonsalves/wordpress-developer-toolkit/readme.txt

 There are a few ways.
 First, if you visit your plugin on wordpress.org, the end of the url is usually your slug.
 For example, the end of this plugin's page is wordpress-developer-toolkit.
 Also, your folder in the SVN repository is also your plugin's slug.
 Lastly, the folder that is created when installing your plugin is also the plugin's slug.

 = I have an idea, how do I contact you? =
-Feel free to create an issue on [GitHub](https://github.com/fpcorso/wordpress-developer-toolkit) or use the [My Local Webstop Contact Us Page](http://mylocalwebstop.com/contact-us/)
+Feel free to create an issue on [GitHub](https://github.com/tegonsalves/wordpress-developer-toolkit/issues)

 == Screenshots ==